madeindra/signal-setup-guide/coturn-server/README.md

 2. Enable coturn by editing `/etc/default/coturn`, remove “#” comment on `TURNSERVER_ENABLED` to enable turnserver.

-3. Create your coturn config in `/etc/turnserver.conf`, you can check <a href="https://github.com/madecanggih/Setup-Guide/blob/master/coturn-server/example-turnserver.conf">the example config</a>, some config lines are commented out to disable SSL, you can enable it by removing the “#” and editing it to your own need.
+3. Create your coturn config in `/etc/turnserver.conf`, you can check [the example config](./example-turnserver.conf), some config lines are commented out to disable SSL, you can enable it by removing the “#” and editing it to your own need.

 4. Run the turnserver from command line
 ```